uyuni-project/uyuni-rfc/accepted/0000-payg-cloud-integration.md

 # Drawbacks
 [drawbacks]: #drawbacks

-* The current Public Cloud setup requires changing `/etc/hosts` to reach the correct RMT server.
+* The current public cloud setup requires changing `/etc/hosts` to reach the correct RMT server.
 This can be a problem if Uyuni server is deliver as container in the future.

 # Alternatives
 [alternatives]: #alternatives

 ## Uyuni/SUSE manager pay-as-you-go

-We could define a uyuni/suse manager pay-as-you-go server image with access to all cloud RMT repositories.
+We could define a uyuni/suse manager pay-as-you-go server image with access to all public cloud RMT repositories.
-It would be possible to synchronize any product directly from cloud in a more simple and straightforward way.
+It would be possible to synchronize any product directly from public cloud in a more simple and straightforward way.

 **Drawbacks:**
 - User will have access to repository and product he is not paying for.
-- Will not be suitable for scenarios were Uyuni server is on-premise but managing cloud instances
+- Will not be suitable for scenarios were Uyuni server is on-premise but managing public cloud instances

 ## Reposync only metadata

 Change reposync and SCC to allow metadata access without SCC account to load repositories metadata.
-Pay-as-you-go client could download data from cloud RMT server directly.
+Pay-as-you-go client could download data from public cloud RMT server directly.
 This will be a huge change, not sure if it is even possible to all providers.
 Possible security impact of having repository metadata publicly accessible.